Georg Simmel: Sociability

 Simmel refers to "all the forms of association by which a mere sum of separate individuals are made into a 'society'," whereby society is defined as a "higher unity," composed of individuals.

 Simmel would especially be fascinated by man's "impulse to sociability," whereby "the solitariness of the individuals is resolved into togetherness," referring to this unity as "the free-playing, interacting interdependence of individuals."
 Accordingly, he defines sociability as "the play-form of association" driven by "amicability, breeding, cordiality and attractiveness of all kinds."
 In order for this free association to occur, Simmel explains, "the personalities must not emphasize themselves too individually...with too much abandon and aggressiveness."
 Rather, "this world of sociability...a democracy of equals" is to be without friction so long as people blend together in the spirit of pleasure and bringing "about among themselves a pure interaction free of any disturbing material accent."

-Simmel describes idealized interactions in expressing that "the vitality of real individuals, in their sensitivities and attractions, in the fullness of their impulses and convictions...is but a symbol of life, as it shows itself in the flow of a lightly amusing play," adding that "a symbolic play, in whose aesthetic charm all the finest and most highly sublimated dynamics of social existence and its riches are gathered."
+Simmel describes idealised interactions in expressing that "the vitality of real individuals, in their sensitivities and attractions, in the fullness of their impulses and convictions...is but a symbol of life, as it shows itself in the flow of a lightly amusing play," adding that "a symbolic play, in whose aesthetic charm all the finest and most highly sublimated dynamics of social existence and its riches are gathered."

 Social geometry

 In a dyad (i.e. a two-person group), a person is able to retain their individuality as there is no fear that another may shift the balance of the group.
 In contrast, triads (i.e. three-person groups) risk the potential of one member becoming subordinate to the other two, thus threatening their individuality.
 Furthermore, were a triad to lose a member, it would become a dyad.

 The basic nature of this dyad-triad principle forms the essence of structures that form society.
 As a group (structure) increases in size, it becomes more isolated and segmented, whereby the individual also becomes further separated from each member.
 In respect to the notion of "group size", Simmel's view was somewhat ambiguous.
-On one hand, he believed that the individual benefits most when a group gets bigger, as such makes it harder to exert control on the individual.
-On the other hand, with a large group there is a possibility of the individual becoming distant and impersonal.
+On one hand, he believed that the individual benefits most when a group gets bigger and exerting control on the individual becomes harder.
+On the other hand, with a large group there is a possibility of the individual's becoming distant and impersonal.
 Therefore, in an effort for the individual to cope with the larger group they must become a part of a smaller group such as the family.

 The value of something is determined by the distance from its actor.
 In "The Stranger", Simmel discusses how if a person is too close to the actor they are not considered a stranger.
 If they are too far, however, they would no longer be a part of a group.
 The particular distance from a group allows a person to have objective relationships with different group members.